I am a postdoctoral researcher at Department of Statistics & Data Science, Carnegie Mellon University, hosted by Dr. Kathryn Roeder and Dr. Jing Lei.

 I received my PhD (2022) from Department of Biostatistics, University of Washington.
-My dissertation advisor was Professor Noah Simon.
+My dissertation advisor was Dr. Noah Simon.
 Before graduate school, I double-majored in biology and math at Peking University (2013-17).
 I also worked on business-motivated problems at Amazon and FOXO Technologies.

-You can find my CV here.
+You can find my CV with a complete list of publication here.

 Research Interest